epistemehealth/about-source/content/policy/privacy-policy.md

 ### Cloudflare

 Our website uses Cloudflare’s content delivery network to serve content and improve the security of our website.
 Cloudflare collects and processes information about end users in accordance with their [privacy policy](https://www.cloudflare.com/privacypolicy/) and are [GDPR-compliant](https://www.cloudflare.com/gdpr/introduction/).

+### Netlify

+Some content or pages may be hosted on [Netlify](https://www.netlify.com/), who collect and process information in accordance with their [privacy policy](https://www.netlify.com/privacy/).
+Access logs from site visitors, including IP addresses, are stored for less than 30 days in accordance with their [GDPR commitments](https://www.netlify.com/gdpr/).

 ### MathJax